All Episodes

 Thank you.

-Um have a few points.
+You have a few points.

-Uh actually it's it's a few points now.
+Actually, it's a few points now.

 Yeah.

-Well, see now there's there's there's the great divide because uh reasonable Americans can look at that list and say, geez, everything that's wrong with our culture, our society, our our our media, our movies, our it it you know, th these guys pretty much uh exemplify it, and yet other Americans could look at it and say, Boy, there's every right thinking person, there's everybody I look up to.
+Well, see, now there's the great divide because reasonable Americans can look at that list and say, geez, everything that's wrong with our culture, our society, our media, our movies, our guys pretty much exemplify it, and yet other Americans can look at it and say, boy, there's every right-thinking person.

 I just feel so great about those people.

-I mean, you know that's what happens, Carlos.
+I mean, you know, that's what happens, Carlos.

 Exactly.